mategvenetadze1/InvoiceManagement/README.md.txt

 # Invoice Management App
 > ### Angular & ASP.NET Core Web API Invoice Management app.

-This project is demonstration of a fullstack application built with ASP.NET Core including CRUD operations, routing, and more using styleguides & best practices.
+This project is demonstration of a fullstack application built with ASP.NET Core including CRUD operations.

 ## How it works